List of dragons in popular culture

 This is a list of dragons in popular culture.
 Dragons in some form are nearly universal across cultures and as such have become a staple of modern popular culture, especially in the fantasy genre.

 Dragons in fiction

-This list of dragons in fiction is a collection of various notable draconic characters that appear in various works of fiction.
+This list of dragons in fiction is a list of draconic characters that appear in various works of fiction.
 It is limited to well-referenced examples of dragons in literature, comics, film, television, animation and video games.

 Dragons in literature

 Western literature tends either to affirm or pointedly subvert the traditional portrait of dragons from Western myth and folklore, as evil and greedy.